 Using the benchmark.pov file at 512×384 NO AA, I ran the following traces:

 13 minutes 11 seconds; Core Speed 2700 Mhz, Bus Speed 200 Mhz, DRAM Frequency 669Mhz, Single-core

 6 minutes 1 second; Core Speed 3521 Mhz, Bus Speed 260 Mhz with a dual-core unlocked AMD Phenom 140 processor.

 In the same motherboard, I later installed an AMD 1090T x6 Black Thurban processor and got these results :

 3 minutes 36 seconds; Core Speed 3712 MHz, Bus Speed 200 MHz

 You can clearly see the effect that activating the second core of the AMD Sempron 140 has by these benchmark results.

 Temperature of an Unlocked AMD Sempron 140 Processor

 One of my biggest fears about unlocking my Sempron 140 processor was overheating.
-I thought that the stock processor heatsink would just get too hot and damage my motherboard.
-However, my fears were quickly put to rest when the system could barely get above 116 degrees Fahrenheit with both cores unlocked and set to 3.521 Ghz.
-Of course no matter what you do with the processor, using the stock AMD AM3 CPU cooler is like playing with fire because it was not designed for demands of extreme computing performance.
+I thought that the stock processor heat-sink would just get too hot and damage my motherboard.
+However, my fears were quickly put to rest when the system could barely get above 116 degrees Fahrenheit with both cores unlocked and set to 3.521 GHz.
+Of course, no matter what you do with the processor, using the stock AMD AM3 CPU cooler is like playing with fire because it was not designed for the demands of extreme computing performance.